 It’s entirely understandable if you want to clear your home of a rat problem.
 But what if you want to do it without torturing defenseless animals?

-To help you hone in on the best rat trap products for your needs, we’ll examine some traditional killing methods and see how they compare to traps that are specifically designed to be humane.
+To help you hone in on the best rat trap products for your needs, we’ll examine some traditional killing methods and see how they compare to traps that are specifically designed to be quick kill.

 Glue traps are crueler than snap traps because they are actually designed to lead to an inhumane death.
 With a glue trap, the rat is meant to walk across the sticky surface, get stuck and slowly die of starvation or dehydration.
 Sometimes rats struggle and get their faces stuck to the trap, causing them to suffocate.
 To make matters worse, glue traps can be dangerous to small children and pets.